-A: If you mistakenly use your HSA for a nonqualified expense, you can return the funds to your HSA to avoid the penalty.
+A: It’s up to you to maintain records to verify that funds were used for qualified medical expenses.
+Funds used for nonqualified expenses will be taxed as income and subject to a 20 percent penalty.
+If you mistakenly use your HSA for a nonqualified expense, you can return the funds to your HSA to avoid the penalty.
 Sign in to your account and download the Withdrawal Correction Form.
 Optum Bank® must receive it by the tax filing deadline.

 If you are 65 or older or enrolled in Medicare, you can use your HSA for nonmedical expenses without incurring a tax penalty.
 Those distributions will be treated like retirement income and will be subject to normal income tax.